The Ghosts of Edendale: Production

-The Ghosts of Edendale as a film is an interesting retracing of film history in the actual locations it was shot.

-The story of Tom Mix, his life and death is an integral part of the story, and also an interesting history lesson in Hollywood Lore.
+The Ghosts of Edendale retraces film history in the actual locations it was shot.
+The story of Tom Mix, his life and death, is an integral part of the narrative and also functions as a historical window into "Hollywood lore".

 Reception

 On review aggregator website Rotten Tomatoes the film has a score of 80% based on reviews from 5 critics, with an average 6.8/10 rating.